bdqnghi/ggnn.tensorflow/README.md

 This is a Tensorflow implementation of the Gated Graph Sequence Neural Networks (GGNN) as described in the paper [Gated Graph Sequence Neural Networks](https://arxiv.org/abs/1511.05493) by Y. Li, D. Tarlow, M. Brockschmidt, and R. Zemel.
 For a pytorch version, please refer to: https://github.com/bdqnghi/ggnn_graph_classification

 This implementation focuses on the Graph Level output, which hasn't been exploiting from the original code base.
-In concrete, we focus the Graph Classification task, which requires the Graph Level output to be implemented.
+In concrete, we focus the Program Classification task, in which each program is represented in a form of a graph.

 We took the dataset of 104 programming problems, which comprises of 52000 cpp files from the paper [Convolutional Neural Networks over Tree Structures for Programming Language Processing](https://arxiv.org/abs/1409.5718) and parse the cpp files into the graph representation based on the details of the paper [Learning to Represent Programs with Graphs](https://arxiv.org/abs/1711.00740).